peter-strom/elektronikprojekt/README.md

 strong brushless motor and support for 2s lipo battery.

 #### Arduino Nano RP2040 Connect
-Tired of the arduino uno we used in school, I looked in the shops for something more powerful.
-Preferably with floating point support which could come in handy for the pid regulation.
+Tired of the arduino uno we used in school, I looked for a more powerful MCU.
+Preferably with floating point support which could come in use for the pid regulation.

 #### VL53L0X TOF - distance sensor
 Two sensors were found among the leftovers from last year's students.
 The official drivers were really heavy.
 But found this amazing piece by artfulbytes: